mdsufz/MuDoGeR/Manual_MuDoGeR.md

 ```
 The sequences of the contigs can be found in the `VIRAL_PARTICLES_95-70.fna` file.

-The quality summary of the contigs can be found inside the file `quality_folder/quality_summary.csv`
+The quality summary of the contigs can be found inside the `quality_folder/quality_summary.csv` file.
 Running:

 ```